Surya-Tester/learn-manuak-testing/README.md

 # Test case for headerTab
-verify the added on the header tab on webpage
+verify the header addded on the webpage verify the header section are aligned verify the